Rodeo is made up of a wide range of riding and roping events that tests its competitor’s strength, skill, and durability.

-When a man drops from the side of a galloping horse onto a running steer and throws him to the ground, spectators have seen athletic skill overcome heavily weighted odds.
-In keeping with the sharing and helping character of rodeo, the steer wrestler is allowed a partner called a ‘hazer’ to aid him in lining up the charging steer.
+When a man drops from the side of a galloping horse onto a running steer and brings him to the ground, spectators have the opportunity to see athletic skill overcome heavily weighted odds.
+In keeping with the supportive character of rodeo, the steer wrestler is allowed a partner called a ‘hazer’ to aid him in lining up the charging steer.

 An event that shows the grace and beauty of true horsemanship along with the athletic skills of both horse and rider.

-On the open range, it is often necessary to catch an animal in order to attend to or brand it, and that is where the first team roping took place.
+On the open range, it is often necessary to catch an animal, in order to attend to it, or brand it, and that is where the first team roping took place.
 In rodeo competition today the header starts the time when he leaves the box in pursuit of the runaway steer.
 His job is to rope the steer’s horns, take a dally wrapping the loose end of the rope around the saddle horn and turn the steer away from his partner.

 The all-female event that tests the speed and agility of both cowgirl and horse.

-The horses ridden in the event are highly trained and extremely athletic, matching their speed and turns to the cues given by the riders.
+The horses ridden in this event are highly trained and extremely athletic, matching their speed and turns to the cues given by the riders.
 The clock is set in motion when the girl and the horse cross the starting line and is stopped when she recrosses the line after completing her run.
 The colourful rider and her mount must make two turns in one direction and one in the other around the three barrels.
-These barrels are set in a triangular pattern, a prescribed distance apart.
+The barrels are set in a triangular pattern, a prescribed distance apart.

 This event differs from roping in that the cowgirl does not have to rope the calf, dismount the horse and tie the calf’s legs.
 Instead, the rope is tied to the saddle horn with a ribbon.
-When the calf is roped, the horse pulls up and calf keeps running until the rope is taut, which then ‘breaks’ the rope from the saddle horn and the time is taken.
+When the calf is roped, the horse pulls up and the calf keeps running until the rope is taut, which then ‘breaks’ the rope from the saddle horn and the time is taken.
 This event is contested as hotly by these cowgirls as by the men in the roping.